If you aren’t shopping around for your prescription medication or otherwise seeking a lower price, you’re probably paying too much.

 3. Blink Health

-Gift card marketplaces — like Cardpool.com and Raise.com — sell gifts cards for less than their face value.
-For example, you could buy a gift card worth $50 for only $35.
+Gift card marketplaces like Raise sell gifts cards for less than their face value.
+For example, you could buy a gift card worth $50 for $40.
 Essentially, that means buying a discounted gift card gives you free money to spend.

-Discounted gift cards can be purchased for many popular pharmacy chains and retailers with in-store pharmacies — including CVS, Target and Walmart.
+Discounted gift cards can be purchased for many popular pharmacy chains, such as CVS.

-To learn more about using discounted gift cards to save on prescriptions, check out “This Is How I Slashed My Prescription Drug Copay.”
+To learn more about using discounted gift cards to save on prescriptions, check out “5 Ways I Slashed My Drug Costs up to 50%.”